Finding a destination that keeps everyone happy for a family vacation in Spain can be a complicated task.

 1. The Best of The Costa Brava

-- Pals, a medieval town on top of a hill, overlooking its main city beach, Platja de Pals.
-It is not as well-knows as most beach resorts but with its pretty cobbled streets, craft shops and traditional bars and restaurants it is a lovely place to visit.
+Pals, a medieval town on top of a hill, overlooking its main city beach, Platja de Pals.
+It is not as well-known as most beach resorts but with its pretty cobbled streets, craft shops and traditional bars and restaurants it is a lovely place to visit.

-The Costa Brava’s coastline is almost 300 kilometres (186 miles) long and very varied, with wide bays, small coves and high cliffs.
+The Costa Brava’s coastline is almost 300 kilometers (186 miles) long and very varied, with wide bays, small coves, and high cliffs.
 Whether you are looking for a beautiful stretch of golden sand or a tiny, hidden cove, you can find it here.

 The Costa Brava is well known for its cuisine and boasts a surprising number of really high quality restaurants (including one of the best restaurants in the world).

 Tip: the Costa Brava is a beautiful destination for a summer vacation in Spain.
 But, that does mean it attracts a lot of tourists, especially in July and August.
-If you like a quieter family vacation you might want to avoid these months or stay in smaller towns slightly more inland.
+If you are looking for a quieter family vacation in Spain you might want to avoid these months or stay in smaller towns slightly more inland.

 2. The Best of The Costa Dorada

-If you want more than sun, see and sand on your vacation to Spain then venture away from the beach to the Costa Dorada’s lowlands.
-This area between the coast and the mountains boasts an expansive natural landscape with quiet villages and farms surrounded by vineyards, olive groves and almond trees.
-Also check out the delta of the river Ebro with its labyrinth of lakes.
+If you want more than sun, sea and sand on your vacation to Spain then venture away from the beach to the Costa Dorada’s lowlands.
+This area between the coast and the mountains boasts an expansive natural landscape with quiet villages and farms surrounded by vineyards, olive groves, and almond trees.
+And check out the delta of the river Ebro with its labyrinth of lakes.